togiberlin/ui_ux_handbook/book/CH3_Permanent_remote_UX_Designer.md

 Waking up to be on time at at a different time zone.

 If you are on the west coast and the client is on the east coast, it can be a good habit to wake up on time with the rest of the east coast PST to EST.

-How to Get Gigs

-There are a few different ways to get gigs.

-How to get the Gig over the competition

-Portfolio will be one of the main things that will be used to choose which Freelancer to go with.
-Other things that will be relevant is resume, social media accounts, etc.

-How much can we expect to get paid for gigs, jobs, etc.

-Honest, talk about gigs, talk about how to get these jobs.